An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Preliminaries and notation

 For similar purposes, it is handy to define the advantage function, which evaluates the expected improvement when selecting an action,taking as input an action $a_k$ and the state $s_k$.
 This can be thought of as a sort of differential measure over the reward-to-go, see \cite{PaperGAE}.
 We present a version of the formula valid in the context of JSSP, where it is always possible to derive the reward $r_k$ from the state and the taken action.

 Among the numerous classes of RL algorithms available in the literature, we are going to focus on actor-critic methods, which are characterized by having the agent separated into two decision entities: the actor and the critic.
-The reason underneath this separation is to allow a policy improvement through an estimation of the state-value function, combining both value-based and policy-improvement algorithms.
-The critic approximates the state-value function $\hat{V}(s)$, while the actor updates and improves a model of the stochastic policy $\hat{\pi}$ by taking into account the critic estimation, while maximizing the total expected reward.
-In the following, we will assume that both the actor and the critic models have as weights $\theta$ and $\omega$, respectively.
-For ease of explanation, we will keep this dependence clear when needed in our formulas.
-For instance, the total expected reward presented in \eqref{eq:cumulative_reward} can be rewritten as $J_{\theta}= \mathbb{E}_{\pi_{\theta}}\left[\sum_{t=1}^Tr_t\right]$, stressing the dependency of the actor weights in the objective function.
+The reason behind this separation is to allow a policy improvement through an estimation of the state-value function, combining both value-based and policy-improvement algorithms.
+The critic approximates the state-value function $\hat{V}(s)$, while the actor updates and improves a model of the stochastic policy $\hat{\pi}$ by taking into account the critic estimation while maximizing the total expected reward.